collection of different country's bank notes

 Bank statements

-You can show more than one account in your own name if you have funds in several accounts, provided they meet the 28 day rule.
+You can show more than one account in your own name if you have funds in several accounts, provided all accounts meet the 28-day rule, and statements are dated in the past 31 days.
+Statements from different accounts may be in different currencies.

-You can also use a letter from the bank saying the total amount of money available to you which has been held for 28 days immediately before the date of the letter.
+You can also use a supporting letter from the bank saying the total amount of money available to you which has been held for 28 days immediately before the date of the letter.

 You can use a joint account if you are one of the people named on the account.